 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Mucus stuck in throat and nose

-- Mucus stuck in chest
+- Mucus stuck in throat remedies

-- Mucus stuck in back of nose
+- Mucus stuck in back of throat

-- Mucus stuck in sinus cavity
+- Mucus stuck in nasal cavity

 - Mucus stuck in sinus